gvwilson/thirdbit/src/fiction/santas/index.md

 "No,"
 the burly man growled.
-"The gifts are for the trees.
+"My gifts are for the trees.
 The ax is for anyone who tries to hurt 'em."

 "I haven't…
-brought anyone…
+delivered…
-a gift…
+any gifts…
 in years,"
 Santa Hotep wheezed wistfully in the awkward silence that followed.
 "After…